Crystallqq/Demise-0.1.5-beta-Ratted/README.md

 # Demise-0.1.5-beta-Ratted
-thk BuXoI Wolf for logger)) kisman.cc own you and all
+thk BuXoI Wolf for logger))

+kisman.cc own you and all

+cool OyVey skid